FeLiNa22/Overwatch-Queue-Tool/README.md

 *Make sure the window for overwatch is the top window (the one your tabbed onto)*

-*Do not move around any of the files or .exe*
+*Do not move around any of the files within the "Overwatch-Queue-Tool folder"*

 ###### Security
 *This application does NOT send any of your information outbound, your email address is all that is used and this data stays on your computer in a "default.dat" file.
 We do not require any sign up or for you to send any personal information.
 This app gives you total control.
 Don't believe me - Check out the source code [here](https://github.com/FeLiNa22/Overwatch-Queue-Tool-Open-Source/)*